call-me-bk/text-bucket/README.md

 # text-bucket
-A quick to share ASCII text using web torrents
+A quick way to share ASCII text using web torrents